 Dominik Leitner (dol@ovos.at)

-For questions regarding personal data concerning you or to assert your rights, please contact datenschutz@ovos.at.
+If you have any questions about the personal data concerning you or about exercising your rights, please contact datenschutz@ovos.at.